rvben/rumdl/docs/markdownlint-comparison.md

 ### Skipped Rule Numbers

-Both tools skip these rule numbers for historical reasons:
+These rule numbers are not implemented in markdownlint:

 - **MD002**: Deprecated and removed from markdownlint v0.13.0 (replaced by MD041); removed from rumdl for compatibility
 - **MD006**: Not implemented in DavidAnson/markdownlint (JavaScript version); removed from rumdl for compatibility
-- **MD008**: Originally planned for "Unordered list spacing" but never implemented in either tool
+- **MD008**: Originally planned for "Unordered list spacing" but never implemented
-- **MD015, MD016, MD017**: Not assigned in the original markdownlint
+- **MD015, MD016, MD017**: Never assigned in markdownlint
+- **MD057**: Not implemented in markdownlint; rumdl uses this number for "Existing relative links" validation

 ## Intentional Design Differences